Mikel Merino: International career

 Merino was part of the Spain under-19 team which won the 2015 UEFA European Championship in Greece.
 He scored their first goal of the tournament, opening a 3–0 win over holders Germany at the AEL FC Arena in Larissa.

-He received his first call up to the senior side on 20 August 2020 for the initial two matches of the 2020–21 UEFA Nations League against Germany and Ukraine, earning his first cap against the former on 3 September by replacing Sergio Busquets early into the second half of a 1–1 draw.
+On 20 August 2020, Merino received his first call up to the senior side, for the initial two matches of the 2020–21 UEFA Nations League against Germany and Ukraine.
+He earned his first cap against the former on 3 September by replacing Sergio Busquets early into the second half of a 1–1 draw.
+He scored his first goal on 12 September 2023, the second in an eventual 6–0 rout of Cyprus in a qualifier for UEFA Euro 2024 held in Granada.

+Merino was included in the squad for the Euro 2024 finals.
+In the quarter-final against Germany in Stuttgart, he scored a header from a cross by Dani Olmo in the 119th minute to secure his nation a spot in the semi-finals with a 2–1 win; his celebration after the goal (running around the corner flag) mirrored that of his father after he had done the same for Osasuna in a UEFA Cup fixture at the same stadium in 1991.
+He also featured in Spain's win in the final where they defeated England 2–1, achieving a continental record of four European championships, and in the process became one of 12 players who won both youth and senior Euro titles, alongside his teammates Nacho, Ferran Torres, Álvaro Morata and Rodri.

+On 7 September 2025, Merino scored his first international hat-trick, in a 6–0 away victory over Turkey in the 2026 FIFA World Cup qualifiers.
+On 14 October, in the same stage, he reached ten goals for his country by netting a brace in the 4–0 defeat of Bulgaria in Valladolid.

 Personal life

-Merino's father, Ángel, was also a footballer.
+Merino's father, Ángel Miguel, was also a footballer.
 His career was also associated with Osasuna, as both a player and manager.

+On 1 June 2024, Merino married model Lola Liberal in Pamplona.